confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ## Schemas

-Although the records serialized to {{ site.ak }} are only bytes, they must have some rules about their structure to enable processing them.
+Although the records serialized to {{ site.ak }} are opaque bytes, they must have some rules about their structure to make it possible to process them.
 One aspect of this structure is the schema of the data, which defines its shape and fields.
 Is it an integer?
 Is it a map with keys `foo`, `bar`, and `baz`?
+Something else?

 Without any mechanism for enforcement, schemas are implicit.
 A consumer, somehow, needs to know the form of the produced data.
 Frequently this happens